 I can still remember the cup granny let me use.
 It was quite tiny and had little black cats playing with a little red ball of yarn all over the cup and around the rim of the saucer.
 I always felt so special and grown up to have a real china cup for my tea.

 I think it held a quarter of a cup of tea but it was the perfect size and amount for me.

 My granny was an amazing baker.
 She always had rolls, homemade bread, home grown vegetable, pickles...you name it, she made it!

 I used to love her baked goodies.
 Her apple pie was to die for, and her shortbread was the best ever.
 To be honest I think I liked everything my grandmother made.
 She never served tea without some type of cookie or loaf, and nothing "store bought" was ever served to company.

 I have no idea how she managed to find the time to bake all the tarts, pies and bars that she served.
 It isn't like she didn't work outside the home.
-She was a nurse, and had been at one time a telephone operator.
+She was a nurse, Worthy Matron of the White Rock chapter of the Eastern Star, and at one time several years prior, a telephone operator.